-- Complete a cadre of diverse courses to meet the qualifications for employment in a chosen health science field and/or entrance into graduate school. - · Develop skills and competencies necessary to provide strong leadership in a health science profession. - Articulate ethical, legal, political, and social issues related to the provision of healthcare to a diverse population. - · Apply elements of research and evidence-based practice to issues impacting healthcare. - · Implement principles of advocacy and critical thinking necessary to address healthcare needs in a diverse society. - · Demonstrate the acquisition of knowledge related to health sciences developed from a strong, interdisciplinary foundation.
+- Complete a cadre of diverse courses to meet the qualifications for employment in a chosen health science field and/or entrance into graduate school. - Develop skills and competencies necessary to provide strong leadership in a health science profession. - Articulate ethical, legal, political, and social issues related to the provision of healthcare to a diverse population. - Apply elements of research and evidence-based practice to issues impacting healthcare. - Implement principles of advocacy and critical thinking necessary to address healthcare needs in a diverse society. - Demonstrate the acquisition of knowledge related to health sciences developed from a strong, interdisciplinary foundation.

-HSC-1012 Professional Perspectives in 2
+HSC-1012 Professional Perspectives in Healthcare 2

-Healthcare

 HSC-1013G Nutrition and Wellness 3

 HSC-3013 Healthcare Delivery 3

+HSC-3023 Research Methods in Healthcare 3

-HSC-4002 Senior Capstone for Health 2
+HSC-4002 Senior Capstone for Health Sciences 2

-Sciences

-HSC-4014 Concepts in Population 4
+HSC-4014 Concepts in Population Health 4

-Health

-HSC-4112 Leadership and Management 2

-Issues in Healthcare